 i'd suggest downloading arch or gentoo it seems to teach you a lot in very little time.

-Oh OP, the sooner you have the realisation that the age game matters little at best, the better.
-Let it plague you, but ultimately you want to transcend it.
 I am 28 and only just now really start to get into programming and math and linux and so on.
 I worked with computers all my, dabbled in c++ years ago, assembled and dissambled pc's many time and feel at ease in ms-dos.
 Sure i have a late start, but I realized a few weeks ago that I really like working witj computers, so why not follow one of my passions.
-It's never too late.
-Whoever tells you that gave up long ago.